Financial-Times/origami/apps/astro-website/src/content/documentation/tutorials/create-a-new-component-part-8.md

 ## Origami Manifest

 The `origami.json` manifest file also contributes to the documentation of a component.
-As we have seen in previous parts of this tutorial `origami.json` includes a component name, description, keywords, demos, demo descriptions, required polyfills, support contacts, maintenance status, and more information which is displayed in the [Origami Registry](https://registry.origami.ft.com/components/).
+As we have seen in previous parts of this tutorial `origami.json` includes a component name, description, keywords, demos, demo descriptions, expected browser features, support contacts, maintenance status, and more information which is displayed in the [Origami Registry](https://registry.origami.ft.com/components/).

 It is important to keep `origami.json` up to date throughout the lifecycle of the component.